19hours/sg-statutes/Acts/National Heritage Board Act.md

 (2) Without prejudice to the generality of subsection (1), the powers of the Board shall include power —

-(a) to develop and manage museums, archives, oral history centres and other facilities related to its functions;
+(a) to develop and manage museums and other facilities related to its functions;

+[Act 25 of 2012 wef 28/03/2013]

 (b) to collect, classify, preserve and display objects and records relevant to its functions;